 Wednesday, January 29 - Sunday, February 9, 2020

 This experiential field course is designed to train incoming MSSEP cadets in field methods and integrative problem solving related to ecological and environmental sciences.
-The course will cover topics such as terrestrial and marine ecology, chemical oceanography, preservation of subtropical systems, and island geology.
+The course will cover topics such as terrestrial and marine ecology, oceanography, preservation of subtropical systems, and island geology.
 Students will gain an understanding of the scientific method and apply modern scientific techniques in the field from hands-on experience in observing, collecting, and analyzing data through guided scientific excursions and laboratory work.

 The 2020 field course will take place at the Bermuda Institute of Ocean Sciences (BIOS) located in Ferry Reach, St. George's Bermuda.
 BIOS is a world-class ocean research and education facility.

 More Information About BIOS

-This 12-day field course includes snorkeling excursions (SCUBA certification is not required), hikes through mangroves and caves within nature reserves and wildlife sanctuaries, and collecting and analyzing samples aboard the R/V Stommel.
+This 12-day field course includes a number of snorkeling excursions (SCUBA certification is not required), hikes throughout various habitats, and collecting and analyzing samples aboard BIOS boats.
 Lectures, readings and assignments will supplement the field work.
 Focus will be given to field methodology, organism identifications, geology, and human impact on marine and terrestrial ecosystems.

-Participation is required for all MSSEP freshman or cadets who transferred to MMA in the Spring of 2018.
+Participation is required for all MSSEP freshmen or cadets who transferred to MMA in the Spring of 2019.
 Cadets will be accompanied by Dr. Heather Burton and Dr. Kristin Osborne, four MSSEP Senior Rates, and BIOS staff.

 Participants must have completed Current Environmental Problems and be in good academic and regimental standing.
 Participants are required to have medical insurance and a passport that expires after Feb 20, 2020.